COMPONENTS OF SOLID STATE DRIVE (SSD) AND HOW IT WORKS

 The memory chips on an SSD are now comparable to random access memory (RAM).
 Instead of a magnetic platter, files are saved on a grid of NAND flash cells, and each grid (or block) can store between 256 KB and 4 MB.
 The controller of an SSD has the exact address of the blocks, so when the computer requests a file, it’s available almost instantly.
 SSDs can access memory within nanoseconds.
 With SSDs, you don’t have to wait for a read/write head to find the information it needs.

-Don't forget to share the article on your social media handles by clicking the Share button so that others can also benefit!
+Don't forget to share the article on your social media handles by clicking the Share so that others can also benefit!

 Post a Comment